How to Combat Eyelash Extension Glue Allergy

 How to treat mild symptoms of eyelash extension allergy

 - Lash Extension Removal: It's best to remove the lash extensions straight away.
 In such circumstances, make yourself available for them to come in for a complimentary removal as soon as possible.
-(Buy on Amazon)
+(See BL Cream Remover)

 Is lash extension glue allergy dangerous?